brod2240/ufid_reader/README.md

         6. /courses/<course_code>/students : given course code, returns all students in that course
         7. /student/<ufid>/attendance_count : given the student id, return the number of scans made

-### Instructions for Admin Site
+### Instructions for Professor Site
-1. Enter url -> https://brirod2240.pythonanywhere.com/ to browse the website, Beta Build has username and password.
+1. Enter url -> https://brirod2240.pythonanywhere.com/ to browse the website, Beta Build Report has username and password.
 2. If you want to recreate this, download ufid_web.zip
 3. Extract folder
 4. Create python anywhere account